antoszy/RoboND-Rover-Project/writeup.md

 To improve algorithm one should:
 * Improve the algorithm for going by the wall.
 For example one could find direction which is most to the left and has at leas 1-2 meters of navigable terrain.
 * Check for obstacles in front of the rover and add a mode for circling them (instead of bumping into tem).
-* Instead of turning everything below the threshold in the image into obstacle on map, one could only make obstacles to pixels behind the navigable (possible by edge detection algorithm).
-In other case small obstacles on the way can tern into prolonged obstacles on map as they are not flat and perspective transform does not work correct for them.
+* Instead of turning everything below the threshold in the image into obstacle on map, one could only make obstacles from pixels just behind the navigable terrain(possible by edge detection algorithm).
+In other case small obstacles on the way can turn into prolonged obstacles on map as they are not flat and perspective transform does not work correctly for them.

 ##### My framerate was: 38, graphics quality: good and resolution: 720x480